gangdong/gangdong.github.io/_posts/2019-07-26-Android-custom-view.markdown

 ```android
 "I/hwservicemanager: getTransport: Cannot find entry"
 ```
 when running application.
 That's because the application used HIDL interface which should register at the vintf/manifest.xml but hasn't done.
-This feature is introduced at Android Q. Obviously, the solution is registering all of the HIDL interfaces that will be used at manifest.xml.
+This feature is introduced at Android O. Obviously, the solution is registering all of the HIDL interfaces that will be used at manifest.xml.

 Another issue is
 ```android